 Your uni accommodation woes are about to be sorted!
 Imagine a world where all your neighbours are friends.
 Where you can get anywhere you need by walking.
 Where everything you see is there for you.
 That’s what happens when you live on campus at Charles Sturt University.

-Here’s seven reasons why living on campus is cool.
+Here’s seven reasons why living at university is cool (and practical).

 Think about it.
 When you live at uni you’re walking distance to class, to your lecturers.
 The library, study rooms and recreation facilities are at your fingertips.
 Easy as.
 Choosing on-campus accommodation is a no-brainer, right?
 And the lifestyle is pretty easy at our great campus locations too.
 Choose from Albury, Bathurst, Dubbo, Orange, Port Macquarie or Wagga Wagga.

 True.
-Simply by choosing on-campus accommodation you’ll have more time and opportunity to get involved in campus life, you have a better chance of staying the course.
+Simply by choosing on-campus accommodation you’ll have more time and opportunity to get involved in campus life and a better chance of staying the course.
 You’ll also have the support of staff and your uni friends to help you through any challenging times.

 For whatever reason, many real estate agents view uni students as ranking somewhere between pond scum and that stuff you stepped in last Friday night.
-But at CSU, we’re thrilled to have you live on campus at any of our great locations, from Albury-Wodonga to Wagga Wagga.
+But at Charles Sturt, we’re thrilled to have you live on campus at any of our great locations, from Albury-Wodonga to Wagga Wagga.

 House sharing sounds like fun.
 But splitting electricity bills and forever trying to replace roommates is not.
 Living on campus means that for a single all-inclusive fee, we take care of everything.
 We sort the utilities, we clean the place and we provide you with welcoming spaces to live, study and chill.
 We’ll even feed you.

 “I absolutely LOVED living on campus.
 The social life is amazing and you make some real lifelong friends in the process.
-It’s all good fun and the kind of lifestyle you are going to remember fondly when you get older.” – Richie Robey, CSU advertising graduate, Bathurst Campus
+It’s all good fun and the kind of lifestyle you are going to remember fondly when you get older.” – Richie Robey, advertising graduate, Bathurst campus

 When you live on campus you decide when to get up and when to hit the sack.
-Whether to live like a monk or live like an animal.
 Whether to study or flop on the couch and binge-watch the latest hit series.

 But if you need a hand?
 Our dedicated Residence Life (Res Life) team are there to support you.
 ‘Life’ stands for Leadership, Independence, Friendship and Engagement, and the team will help you grow in all these areas.
 We also provide security and maintenance.
 All you need to do is study and have fun when you sign up to uni accommodation.

 Res Life also organises heaps of events throughout the year where you get to meet new peeps and have a laugh – everything from formal balls and music gigs to movie nights and barbecues.

 “I lived in a close-knit residence – it was really like a small family.
-It provided me with the facilities, friendship, support and routine I needed to make the huge change of moving from the only town I knew.” – Katherine Rogers, CSU pharmacy graduate, Wagga Wagga Campus
+It provided me with the facilities, friendship, support and routine I needed to make the huge change of moving from the only town I knew.” – Katherine Rogers, pharmacy graduate, Wagga Wagga campus